-Weltanschauung (2013-ongoing), is a series in which Ono photographs a sky-scape at the locations where the time zone changes.
-The captured image contains two different times in a single exposure.
-The concept of time zone was first introduced by Sir Sandford Fleming in 1879, and it was a simple division of straight lines every 15 degrees.
-However today, the countries are free to claim their own time zone, and it has become a manifestation of the territorial situations on the ground.
-The neighboring countries such as India and Pakistan, and north Korea and south Korea see 30 minutes time difference between each other.
+As Ono travels from a continent to a continent, he photographs the sky at the locations where the time-zone changes.
+The captured image contains a two different times within a single exposure.
+The concept of time-zone was first introduced in 1879, with a simple division of straight lines every 15 degrees.
+However today, the countries are free to claim their own time-zone, and it has become a manifestation of the territorial situations on the ground.
+The neighboring countries such as India and Pakistan sees 30-minutes time difference between each other.
+Two Korea had the same situation for sometime.
+Time-zone reveals a distance - the one in which is not visible to our eyes.

 Cyanotype, silkscreen on glass and white paper, 16" x 20" each